Fidelity Review 2026: Is It Still the Best Brokerage for Most Investors?

 Here's the honest breakdown.
 Fidelity

 No annual account fee.
 No inactivity fee.
 No minimum balance required for most accounts.
-The options pricing at $0.65/contract is industry standard — not the cheapest (Tastytrade charges $1 per contract capped at $10 per leg, which can work out better for large trades), but it's not exploitative either.
+The options pricing at $0.65/contract is industry standard — not the cheapest (Tastytrade has a capped model that can work out better for large trades), but it's not excessive either.

 The non-NTF mutual fund fee of $49.95 is a genuine trap for people who aren't paying close attention.
-If you're buying funds outside Fidelity's no-transaction-fee list without realizing it, that number adds up shockingly fast.
-Read the fund list before you buy anything.
+If you buy funds outside Fidelity's no-transaction-fee list without realizing it, that fee adds up fast.
+Just double-check the fund list before you buy anything.

 Pros

-• Breadth of account types — Handles everything from custodial accounts to HSAs to solo 401(k)s under one login
+- Breadth of account types — Everything from custodial accounts to HSAs to solo 401(k)s under one login

-• No payment for order flow on stocks — Better execution quality compared to Robinhood-type platforms
+- No payment for order flow on stocks — Better execution compared to PFOF-heavy platforms

 Cons

-• Active Trader Pro is desktop only — No browser-based version; you have to download it, which is annoying in 2026
+- Active Trader Pro is desktop only — No browser-based version; you have to download it, which feels outdated in 2026

-• Crypto selection is thin — Fidelity offers Bitcoin and Ethereum, but that's basically it compared to dedicated crypto platforms
+- Crypto selection is limited — Fidelity offers Bitcoin and Ethereum, but that's basically it compared to dedicated crypto platforms

-• Fidelity Go's managed fee isn't best-in-class — Betterment and Wealthfront offer comparable robo services at similar or lower costs with more features
+- Fidelity Go's fee isn't best-in-class — Betterment and Wealthfront offer comparable robo services at similar or lower costs

 Who Is Fidelity Best For?

 Long-term retirement investors.
-If you're maxing out an IRA or rolling over a 401(k), Fidelity is one of the two or three best options available, full stop.
-The ZERO funds alone make the math work in your favor over decades.
+If you're maxing out an IRA or rolling over a 401(k), Fidelity is one of the top two or three options available.
+The ZERO funds alone make the math work out in your favor over decades.

 Beginners who want room to grow.
 The Learning Center, Bloom app, and intuitive basic interface give new investors what they need to get started.
-And when they graduate to options or bonds later, Fidelity doesn't make them switch platforms — that continuity is genuinely underrated.
+When they graduate to options or bonds later, they don't have to switch platforms — that continuity is genuinely underrated.

-Investors who value research.
-If you're the type who reads Morningstar reports before buying anything, you'll appreciate having those bundled for free rather than paying $200/year elsewhere.
+Investors who actually read research.
+If you're the type who digs into Morningstar reports before buying anything, you'll appreciate having those bundled for free rather than paying $200/year elsewhere.

 Parents setting up accounts for kids.
-The Youth Account and custodial account options are among the best in the industry right now.
+The Youth Account and custodial account options are among the best out there right now.

 Bond and CD investors.
-Anyone building a fixed-income ladder or hunting for yield in CDs will find Fidelity's offerings genuinely competitive — this use case is weirdly underrepresented in most Fidelity reviews.
+Anyone building a bond ladder or hunting for yield in CDs will find Fidelity's offerings genuinely competitive — this use case barely gets mentioned in most Fidelity reviews, but it matters.

 Who Should Look Elsewhere?

 Crypto-focused investors.
-Fidelity has Bitcoin and Ethereum spot exposure, but if you want altcoins, staking, or any kind of DeFi access, you need Coinbase, Kraken, or a dedicated platform.
+Fidelity has Bitcoin and Ethereum spot exposure, but if you want altcoins, staking, or any DeFi access, you need Coinbase, Kraken, or a dedicated crypto platform.

-Pure active traders who live in charts.
+Serious chart-focused traders.
 Thinkorswim (now on Schwab) and IBKR's TWS platform are more capable for technical traders.
-Honestly, I think Active Trader Pro is a bit overrated for serious day traders — it's great for occasional use but shows its limits fast if charting is your whole world.
+Active Trader Pro is great for occasional use, but it shows its limits quickly if you live in charts.

 Fidelity vs. the Competition

-Fidelity vs. Schwab: Honestly, these two are basically neck and neck, and I go back and forth on which I'd recommend.
+Fidelity vs. Schwab: These two are basically matched.
 Schwab has more branches and inherited Thinkorswim from TD Ameritrade, which is a genuinely superior trading platform.
 Fidelity wins on fund expenses with ZERO funds and edges out Schwab on research breadth.
-For most people, it really is a coin flip — just pick whichever platform your existing accounts are already at.
+For most people, it's a coin flip — just go with whichever platform your existing accounts are already at.

-Fidelity vs. Vanguard: Vanguard is fine if you're buying Vanguard index funds and absolutely nothing else.
-But the platform is dated, customer service is notoriously slow, and the UX is genuinely worse — I've heard from investors who found it frustrating enough to move their accounts.
-Unless you're ideologically committed to Vanguard's fund lineup, Fidelity is the better platform in almost every measurable way.
+Fidelity vs. Vanguard: Vanguard works if you're buying Vanguard index funds and nothing else.
+But the platform feels dated, customer service is notoriously slow, and the UX is genuinely frustrating — I've heard from investors who found it annoying enough to move their accounts.
+Unless you're committed to Vanguard's fund lineup specifically, Fidelity is the better platform in almost every measurable way.

-Fidelity vs. Robinhood: These are different animals built for different people.
-Robinhood is built for engagement and simplicity — it's gamified in ways that aren't always in investors' best interests, and its PFOF revenue model on equities is something you should understand before using it.
+Fidelity vs. Robinhood: These platforms are built for different people.
+Robinhood is designed for engagement and simplicity — it's gamified in ways that aren't always in investors' best interests, and its PFOF revenue model on equities is something you should understand.
 No real research tools, thin account type options.
-Robinhood works for someone who wants to buy one stock on their phone and be done with it.
+Robinhood works for someone who wants to buy one stock on their phone and move on.
 Fidelity works for everyone else.

 Final Verdict: Should You Use Fidelity in 2026?